Blackhawks vs. Stars Player Props Betting Odds

-Player prop bet options for Jason Robertson, Connor Bedard and others are available when the Dallas Stars host the Chicago Blackhawks at American Airlines Center on Friday (at 8:00 PM ET).
+You can see player prop bet odds for Jason Robertson, Connor Bedard and others on the Dallas Stars and Chicago Blackhawks ahead of their matchup at 8:00 PM ET on Sunday at American Airlines Center.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!